dragonman225/notablog/README.md

 ### EJS

 There is an experimental version at `ejs` branch that uses [EJS](https://ejs.co/) as template engine.
 Main advantage of EJS is its `include` feature, which enable us to make repetitive parts of template into components that can be reused.
+I also made an EJS version of `notablog-theme-pure` [here](https://github.com/dragonman225/notablog-theme-pure-ejs).